 - First stop was Da Enzo al 29 in Via dei Vascellari, truly, deeply one of the best traditional trattorias in Rome.
 After a glass of Prosecco bubbles, we tried a typical Italian starter, melon and prosciutto crudo ham.
 Since I’m vegetarian, for me was the melon and a delicious sample of grilled eggplant and bell peppers.
 Finally, they offered organic olive oil from Viterbo to dip homemade whole grain bread.

-- Off to our third stop, we tried the delicacies of the historical Norcineria run by the Iacozzilli family (Via Natale del Grande 15).
+- Off to our third stop, we tried the historical Norcineria deli run by the Iacozzilli family (Via Natale del Grande 15), a popular street food place in Rome.
 Another great stop to try Italian delicacies such as porchetta, spit-roasted or bakes pork previously stuffed with herbs, typical from Lazio, Tuscany and Umbria regions.
 A generous slice of porchetta on top of pizza bianca (white pizza), a type of focaccia very common in Rome, and a sample of 36-month aged Parmigiano Reggiano and the local Pecorino Romano were given to the group.
 For me, instead of porchetta, was a delicious piece of fresh ricotta topped with honey and accompanied with a slice of pizza bianca.
 Alongside water, who wanted could taste a sample of high-quality craft beer.

 - As the popular Trapizzino (Piazza Trilussa) opened in Trastevere too, our fourth stop was there to try their delicious supplì fried rice balls.
 Classic with beef ragout for the group, and with garlic, olive oil and chili pepper for me.